Llanelly Railway: After 1879

-The twentieth century
+The 20th century

 The St Davids colliery, which had been the original purpose of the first Llanelly Railroad and Dock Company, was no longer the principal location for coal extraction in the area, and the incline operation was inconvenient.
 In 1903 the line was diverted from Dafen to new collieries at Penprys and Acorn Pits, and the St Davids incline was closed.

-The first line to collieries at Gwaun-cae-Gurwen similarly involved difficult incline operation, and the GWR obtained an Act in 1904 authorising a new line avoiding the inclined plane.
-It opened on 4 November 1907; it had a 1 in 40 ruling gradient.
+The first line to collieries at Gwaun-cae-Gurwen similarly involved difficult incline operation, and the GWR obtained an the Great Western Railway Act 1904 (4 Edw.
+7. c. cxcvii) authorising a new line avoiding the inclined plane.
+It opened on 4 November 1907; it had a 1-in-40 ruling gradient.
 Two halts were opened on the new line, and railmotors operated a passenger service from 1 January 1908 to 1 May 1926.
 There were eight trips a day.
 The passenger service was suspended during the General Strike of 1926 and never resumed.
 The earlier line was shortened back in 1933, becoming known as the Cawdor branch, and was later used chiefly for wagon storage.

 For many years the Great Western Railway had suffered from congestion in the Swansea area; a particular difficulty was the severe gradients at Cockett which required heavy trains to be banked and resulted in lengthy line occupation times.
 In the early years of the twentieth century consideration was given to relieving the issue, and the decision was taken to construct what became the Swansea District Line.
 This long new line left the main line near Briton Ferry and looped round to the north of Swansea, joining the Llanelly line near Bynea.

 To give good access for colliery traffic, there was a triangular junction there, so that coal traffic from the Amman valley could turn east on to the new line; at the same time express passenger trains (particularly Fishguard boat trains) could avoid Swansea using the line.
 The work was authorised on 15 August 1904, and opened throughout on 14 July 1913.